 How to start your bicycle accident claim

 We assist hundreds of Australians injured in a bicycle accident if it was not their fault.
-Our panel of specialist road traffic accident solicitors are well versed in cycling accident compensation claims so they can handle your claim in a compassionate and efficient manner.
+Our panel of motor injury specialists are well versed in cycling accident compensation claims so they can handle your claim in a compassionate and efficient manner.

-To begin an assessment, call 1800 106 107 or conduct your own compensation appraisal online.
+To begin an assessment, call either call us or conduct your own compensation appraisal online.
 Either way, there’s never any obligation to start your claim with us.

 We provide legal advice and help you understand your rights and responsibilities as part of the claim process.
 Our advice is free, unbiased, and there’s no obligation to proceed.